Lakeside High School (DeKalb County, Georgia): Feeder schools

 Henderson Middle School is Lakeside's feeder middle school.
-A small minority of the students come from private schools, including Cliff Valley, Immaculate Heart of Mary Catholic School and Intown Community School.
+A small minority of the students come from private schools, including Cliff Valley, Immaculate Heart of Mary Catholic School and Intown Community School, as well as the charter school The Globe Academy.

 Staff

 The school has a professional staff of 170, including 120 teaching faculty, seven administrators, and seven counselors.
+As of 2020, Dr. Susan Stoddard has served as the principal of Lakeside.

 Curriculum

 In addition to a range of extracurricular activities, a curriculum is offered from a standardized system-wide program of studies.
 A high percentage of students take advanced and gifted classes.

-22 Advanced Placement courses are offered in English Literature, Composition, Calculus AB and BC, Statistics, Biology, Chemistry, Environmental Science, Physics, Microeconomics, World History, Psychology, American History, American Government, Computer Science, French Language, German Language, Spanish Language, Music Theory, Studio Art Drawing, 2-D and 3-D, and Art History.
+22 Advanced Placement courses are offered in English Literature, Composition, Calculus AB and BC, Statistics, Biology, Chemistry, Environmental Science, Physics, Microeconomics, World History, Psychology, American History, American Government, Computer Science, French Language, Spanish Language, Music Theory, Studio Art Drawing, 2-D and 3-D, and Art History.
 Advanced or accelerated courses, and courses for the gifted, are offered in English, math, science, French, Spanish, and social science.
 Lakeside administered 1164 AP exams during the 2011–2012 school year.

-In the fall of 1997, DeKalb County Schools changed to a semester system.
-A minimum of 24 Carnegie Units must be completed in order to qualify for graduation.
-Lakeside is on a traditional seven period class day.
-Each class period is 50 minutes in length with 180 instructional days in the school year.

 Local colleges and universities coordinate joint enrollment programs with Lakeside to serve students who wish to pursue college courses while still in high school.